PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Mushroom compost

 Mushroom compost is a type of commercial compost that consists of growing material from mushroom farms.
 It is typically a combination of aged manure, straw, and gypsum.
-Mushroom compost is good source of both organic matter and some nutrients.
+Mushroom compost is a good source of both organic matter and some nutrients.
 You can find mushroom compost sold as a bagged product or available in bulk from a mushroom farm.
 If you have access to mushroom compost it is a good soil amendment.
 There is mixed information about mushroom compost containing 'high levels of salts' that could harm plants- some sources say it's a concern, others say it's no different than any manure-based compost.
 To be cautious you could start with smaller doses or experiment in a small area of your garden.

 ### Worm compost (vermicompost)